Jack Reeves

-Jack Wayne Reeves (born June 20, 1940) is currently serving a ninety-nine year prison sentence for murdering his second and fourth wives.
+Jack Wayne Reeves (born June 20, 1940) is a convicted murderer serving a 99-year prison sentence for killing his second and fourth wives.

 Early life

-Reeves was born in Wichita Falls, Texas on June 20, 1940.
-He retired from the Army in 1985.
+Reeves was born in Wichita Falls, Texas, on June 20, 1940.
+He retired from the Army in 1985 as a master sergeant.

 First wife

 Reeves' first marriage was at 18 to a 15-year-old.
 The marriage was annulled in 1960.

 Manslaughter

-Reeves married Sharon Vaughn in 1961.
-In 1967, while stationed with his wife in Italy, Reeves killed a man and served four months in prison for manslaughter.
-After his release, the couple returned to the United States and settled in Copperas Cove, Texas.
+In 1967, while stationed with his second wife in Italy, Reeves killed a man and served four months in prison for manslaughter.
+After his release, the couple returned to the U.S. and settled in Copperas Cove, Texas.

 Second wife

-Reeves was married to his second wife Sharon Vaughn for 18 years.
+Reeves in 1961 married his second wife, Sharon Vaughn, and they were together for 18 years.
 They had two sons, Ricky and Randall, while in Italy.
-In 1977, Sharon pursued an extramarital relationship with John Behneman.
+In 1977, Sharon pursued an affair with John Behneman.
 She filed for divorce in February 1978 while Reeves was stationed in South Korea.
 On July 20, 1978, a week after divorcing Reeves, she died of a shotgun wound to her chest that was originally believed to be self-inflicted.
-The case was re-examined in 1994 and it was determined that she had been murdered.
+The case was re-examined in 1994 and it was determined that she was murdered.
 The prosecution demonstrated in court how difficult it would have been for her to shoot herself.
-A blood spatter expert concluded that Sharon had been wearing a bra and underwear at the time of her death, but when her body was found, she was completely naked.
+A blood spatter expert concluded that Sharon wore a bra and underwear at the time of her death, but when her body was found, she was naked.
 She was 34.